jansppenrade2/Docker-Container-Updater/README.md

 ##### Example Command with persistent data

-> In case of usinf the a docker image, you need to confugure a rule for the Docker-Container-Updater itself, because currently a self-update is not supported!
+> In case of using a Docker image, you need to configure a rule for the Docker Container Updater itself, as self-updating is not currently supported!
 > For further information, please review [Configuration](#configuration)

 ```bash